ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 Setup is done, your Managed PostgreSQL database is fully operational, let's go further and use it with <img src="images/strapi-logo-monogram-purple.png" alt="strapi logo" width="12px"> [Strapi](https://strapi.io/){.external}.

-### Before beginning, prepare your environment
+### Before you begin, prepare your environment

-What you need here is to check your nodejs and yarn versions.
+What you need here is to check your `nodejs` and `yarn` versions.
-According to the official documention on [github](https://github.com/strapi/strapi){.external}, check that your existent nodejs installation matches with "NodeJS >= 12 <= 16".
+According to the official documention on [GitHub](https://github.com/strapi/strapi){.external}, check that your existent nodejs installation matches with "NodeJS >= 12 <= 16".

 > [!warning]
 > No specific version of yarn is specified, this tutorial was made with the 1.22.17 one.